 Time limited therapy

-An hour-long therapy session is between £50 and £65 (depending on location, time and day of a week).
-Some lower fee spaces may be available, so please ask!
+Fees for an hour-long session range between £50 and £70 (depending on location, time and day of a week).

 Your first session - an assessment, is £25, will also take an hour and will be an opportunity for both of us to decide if we can and want to work together, or whether an alternative referral would be more appropriate.

 East London (Leytonstone)

 Do you have a question about this service?
 Or, would you like to arrange an assessment session to decide if this is for you?

 By phone: 07807866569

 |Face to face counselling:||Yes|